creasoft-dev/fundamenty/README.md

 This project includes `.gitlab-ci.yml` that deploys the site on Gitlab pages.
 But you can deploy on any other SSG hosting such as GitHub pages, Netlify, [surge.sh](https://surge.sh/)

-Regardless of where you deploy, you will can provide the following environment variables.
+You may provide the following environment variables for the deployment.

+The `WEB_PATH_PREFIX` variable is for the prefix path, which is required if your site lives in a different subdirectory.
+Needed for GitLab/GitHub Pages.
-All of them are optional, if not provided, the feature will just be disabled.
+The rest of the variables are optional.
+If not provided, the feature will just be disabled.

+- `WEB_PATH_PREFIX`        - The URL context path.
+Needed when site lives in non-root path.
 - `GOOGLE_TAG_ID`          - Google Analytics tag ID (it starts with `UA-`)
 - `ALGOLIA_APP_ID`         - Algolia's APP ID
 - `ALGOLIA_INDEX_NAME`     - Algolia's Index name